|Subscribe | What is RSS|

 Contact: Penni Torgerson, 435-425-4101

-Congratulations to the four participants selected for the 2021 Artist-in-Residence (AiR) program at Capitol Reef National Park.
+Congratulations to the four participants selected for the 2022 Artist-in-Residence (AiR) program at Capitol Reef National Park.
 Since 2017 the AiR program has successfully recruited artists of many disciplines to share their interpretation of Capitol Reef with the public.
-“Especially now, during the pandemic, art can bring joy to our lives” says Penni Torgerson, AiR Coordinator.
-Here are the 2021 AiR participants:
+The 2022 AiR participants are:

-During each artist’s time in the park, they will be producing work and offering free programs to the public.
+During each artist’s time at the park they will be producing work and offering free programs to the public.
 Program details will be posted on the park’s website and Facebook page.
-Visit the webpage to learn more about each of the artists and the program at https://www.nps.gov/care/getinvolved/artist-in-residence.htm.
+Work from previous artists can be found on the park website and select pieces are on display in the visitor center theater.
+Visit the webpage to learn more about each of the past and upcoming artists and the program at https://www.nps.gov/care/getinvolved/artist-in-residence.htm.

 For more information about Capitol Reef National Park visit: www.nps.gov/care.
 For more information about the Artist-in-Residence program visit: https://www.nps.gov/subjects/arts/air.htm

 Last updated: January 31, 2022